Adenergy is based in Shanghai, but you’re originally from Italy. What brought you to China? How did you get into green energy?

 Then, all of the data coming through these sensors is interconnected.
 That means different systems and sectors of the city can access each others’ information and respond to it very dynamically.

 So, one: you have huge data with a lot more context for understanding it.
-Two : you have adaptability – the different systems are learning from this he data flow and making smart changes in real time.
+Two : you have adaptability – the different systems are learning from this huge data flow and making smart changes in real time.

 What’s driving Smart city development?
 Is it about a new technology?